 The rich imagery returned by SEVIRI has many additional scientific and environmental uses.
 Applications include monitoring the state of vegetation, identifying forest or vegetation fire outbreaks and tracking Saharan sand storms.
 SEVIRI imagery is being used to help provide warnings of volcanic eruptions in Sicily and serves as a core data source for an international project to measure sea surface temperature on a near-realtime basis, known as the Global Ocean Data Assimilation Experiment.

 The MSG satellites retain all the capabilities of the first generation of Meteosat satellites, which have served Europe since the launch of Meteosat-1 back in 1977.
 This being so, their observations add to a valuable meteorology dataset extending over almost three decades, which can be used to better identify and understand potential long-term changes in climate – the weather for a given site averaged across a certain time.

 The MSG satellites carry a second instrument as well as SEVIRI, useful for climate studies.
-The Geostationary Earth Radiation Budget (GERB) - built and operated by the Rutherford Appleton Laboratory near Oxford, UK - measures radiation originating on Earth from the Sun that leaves as scattered and reflected solar radiation as well as heat, looking for daily variations as well as long term trends.
+The Geostationary Earth Radiation Budget (GERB) measures radiation originating on Earth from the Sun that leaves as scattered and reflected solar radiation as well as heat, looking for daily variations as well as long term trends.

 By measuring the Earth's radiation balance on a continuous basis across day and night, from a higher orbit than any comparable instrument, GERB is helping climate scientists measure the energy source driving the general circulation of the atmosphere and assess if Earth as a whole is indeed warming up.